-Place the figure or table close to where you refer to it in the text.
+When you use a figure or table, place the figure or table close to where you refer to it in the text.
 In the text, refer to the graphic, give the number, and explain briefly what it is.
 Size the graphic to fit into the text.
 As seen in technical papers, almost all figures and tables can be reduced to less than a page without impairing readability.
 However, a full page graphic is acceptable if you really need all that space to display the information.
 It's conventional to place very large or multi-page graphics and unrefined data sets in the appendices to allow readers access to that information without interrupting the flow of the text.